ezcatdb/molbiol_lung_corpus-guidelines/_entity/Disorder.md

 -->

 <div style="background-color: yellow" markdown="1">
 Some disease names start with 'AE (acute exacerbation)'.
-As these words suggest the change in disorder entities, 'Disorder', they are annotated as event entity:
+As these words suggest the change in disorder entities, 'Disorder', they may be annotated as event entity, [Biological_process]():
 - acute exacerbation of idiopathic pulmonary fibrosis
 - AE-IPF